Ramshri-Mohapatra/AI-Powered-OSINT-Tool/README.md

 ## 🎯 **Project Overview**

-This project provides a streamlined OSINT (Open Source Intelligence) pipeline that collects cybersecurity data from open sources like Reddit, NewsAPI, RSS feeds, and more.
+This proof-of-concept project demonstrates a streamlined OSINT (Open Source Intelligence) pipeline that collects cybersecurity data from open sources like Reddit, NewsAPI, RSS feeds, and more.
 It uses a fine-tuned DeBERTa v3 NER model to extract cybersecurity indicators such as malware names, vulnerabilities (CVEs), and threat actors.
-The results are then visualized through an interactive Streamlit dashboard.
+The results are visualized through an interactive Streamlit dashboard.

 **Author**: Ramshri Mohapatra
 **Degree**: BSc(Hons) Computer Science – 2025